 Professor Rachael Mulheron, BCom, LLB (Hons), LLM (Adv) (UQ), DPhil (Oxon), admitted as a Solicitor of the Supreme Court of Queensland and High Court of Australia

 Rachael Mulheron joined Queen Mary’s Department of Law in 2004.
 Prior to this, she held academic positions at the Law Schools at Notre Dame (Australia) and Warwick University.

-Professor Mulheron teaches both Torts and the Law of Medical Negligence (for the LLB) and Advanced Medical Negligence (for the LLM and MA), and also offers supervision in Class Actions (for the LLM).
-She has also lectured annually at Oriel College, University of Oxford, and at the Law Faculty, Catholic University of Lille, France.
+Professor Mulheron teaches both Torts and the Law of Medical Negligence (for the LLB) and (depending upon capacity) Advanced Medical Negligence (for the LLM).
+She has also lectured annually at Oriel College, University of Oxford, and at the Law Faculty, Catholic University of Lille, France, for several years.

 Prior to her academic career, Professor Mulheron practised law in Brisbane, Australia, both in general practice, and later, specialising in the field of building and construction litigation.

 Professor Mulheron's primary research interest focuses upon class actions jurisprudence.
 Her research in this area encompasses, in particular: the design and application of the class action; the comparative analysis of the opt-out regimes in the United States and in the Commonwealth jurisdictions of Australia and Canada; the study of the English opt-in models and of European regimes; and the consideration of the interaction between the drafting and operation of a class action and the substantive law (especially Tort law).